StevePic95/pycscale/README.md

 * 53: Bill Code 3 (string)
 ---

+In addition to piecing together the Main DataFrame, pycscale uses the PC Scale Operator Cash Report to create three additional DataFrames for cash tickets only: the Main Cash Ticket DataFrame, the Open Short Tag DataFrame, and the Closed Short Tag DataFrame.

 #### Main Cash Ticket DataFrame
+The Main Cash Ticket DataFrame contains some key attributes of each cash ticket.
+These attributes are also stored in the Main Dataframe, but for cash ticket queries, this lightweight DataFrame can also be used for better performance.
 * 0: Ticket Number
 * 1: Date
 * 2: Customer